Get Long Lasting Relief

 Migraines are often triggered by things like changes in hormones, medication use, physical and emotional stress, eating foods that are processed, salty, or contain various additives; sensory stimuli, drinking alcohol or caffeinated drinks; skipping meals, environmental changes, and sleep schedule changes.

-Vancouver patients are more likely to have migraines if they have had one by age 40 or if they have a family history of migraines.
+Patients are more likely to have migraines if they have had one by age 40 or if they have a family history of migraines.
 Little boys are more headache-prone than little girls; however, after puberty, women become more headache-prone than men.